eugeneswalker/gitlab-chart/doc/advanced/external-gitaly/index.md

 - `global.gitaly.enabled`: Set to `false` to disable the included Gitaly chart.
 - `global.gitaly.external`: This is an array of [external Gitaly service(s)](../../charts/globals.md#external).
-- `global.gitaly.authToken.secret`: The name of the [secret which contains the token for authentication][gitaly-secret].
+- `global.gitaly.authToken.secret`: The name of the [secret which contains the token for authentication](../../installation/secrets.md#gitaly-secret).
 - `global.gitaly.authToken.key`: The key within the secret, which contains the token content.

 The external Gitaly services will make use of their own instances of GitLab Shell.